 The city is in the Xinjiang Uighur Autonomous Region, where Uighur Muslims are the main ethnic minority.
 Today Kashgar sees the influence of the Han, and modern buildings circling the old town.
 However, Kashgar managed to maintain part of their historical elements that are worth visiting.

 After a two-month stay in Pakistan, we finally arrived in Kashgar in the Xinjiang.
 A comeback to a city we had visited two years ago when we planned to cross over to Pakistan and head to the Karakoram Highway.
-Our second visit to China this year, and the third in three years allows us to leverage the 10-year visa we got in the China Consulate in San Francisco.
+Our second visit to China this year, and the third in three years allows us to leverage the 10-year visa we got in the China Consulate in San Francisco, though it’s also possible to visit China without visa thanks to their Visa Free Transit policy.

 Kashgar Old City